caproto/caproto/doc/source/basics.rst

     udp_sock.settimeout(2)  # should never be tripped, but it help to debug

-A new Channel Access client is required to register itself with a *Repeater*, an independent process that rebroadcasts all UDP traffic on a given host.
-To register, we must send a *request* to the Repeater and recive a *response*.
+A new Channel Access client is required to register itself with a Channel wccess Repeater.
+(What a Repeater is *for* is not really important to our story here.
+It's an independent process that rebroadcasts incoming server heartbeats to all clients on our host.
+It exists because old systems don't handle broadcasts properly.)
+To register, we must send a *request* to the Repeater and receive a *response*.
 At the lowest level, we simply need to send the right bytes over the network.
-This is effective, but no very readable:
+This is effective, but not especially
+readable:

 .. ipython:: python